THE PROBLEM

 Where does trafficking occur?

 Trafficking can occur anywhere.
-Traffickers lure victims from in their home, public places, shelters, and more often social media.
+Traffickers lure victims from in their home, public places, shelters, and most often social media.
 Traffickers sometimes initially befriend their victims in an attempt to develop the victim’s trust.

 Statistics of Human Trafficking